My name is Richard Karsmakers. I am a teacher of English. I live in Gouda, the Netherlands.

 Music, to be honest, is a pretty passive hobby as far as I am concerned.
 Although I play the guitar (and a bit of bass) I am not in a band.
 I am more of a music consumer.
 Genres I dig include many kinds of metal (including thrash, death, doom and black), hardrock, neo-classical/shred guitarists, synthesizer virtuosos, bombastic classical music and a rather select (or eclectic, or idiosyncratic, my wife describes it as “idiotic” or worse at times) section of pop.
 Hardcore/skatecore/mallcore/emo does as little for me as country and western (or free jazz, for that matter).
 Here’s a list of my favourite rock/metal songs.

 I also used to have a fourth hobby, writing fiction, but I haven’t been really productive in recent years.
-I have been fiddling around with a new concept and basic storyline since 2015, so I might pick that up again.
+I have been fiddling around with a new concept and basic storyline for a novel since 2015, so I might pick that up again.
 I’ve got dozens of ideas sitting in files, ready to be used when (if) I’ve got the time again.
 I used to publish a fiction-only magazine called “Twilight World” (24 issues published from April 1993 to July 2001), which ended publication just around the time when I had shot my imagination’s load.
-A link to a permafrost version can be found elsewhere on this site (check the menu on the left ofthe home page).
+A link to a permafrost version can be found elsewhere on this site (check the menu on the right of the home page).